BryanNorden/EC2-instance-setup-guide/README.md

 1. Optional - add database if needed

-1. create a ssh key
+1. create a ssh key on your computer for your aws ssh
-   - I like to create a ssh host shortcut in the `~/.ssh/config`
+   - I like to make seperate ones for different things in case I need to destroy a key later

 1. Mark your ssh private key as read-only otherwise AWS will refuse the connection
    - `chmod 600 ~/.ssh/key` or `chmod 600 /path/to/your/ssh/key`

+1. ssh into instance `-i /location/to/your/ssh/key ubuntu@your-aws-ip`
+   - (Optional) create a shortcut in `~/ssh/config` Host nameForShortcut
+         HostName xx.xxx.xxx.xx
+         User ubuntu
+         IdentityFile /location/to/your/ssh/key.pem
+    - now you can do `ssh nameForShortcut` in terminal (makes it easier since you will ssh into it a lot)

-1. ssh into instance and update system
+1. Got to root access and update system
+   - `sudo su -`
    - `apt-get update`
    - `apt-get upgrade`